 Sort networking by percentage of bandwidth used.

-Sort by cpu usage in the summary, This is the default.
+Sort by CPU usage in the summary output.
+This is the default.

-Sort by physical memory usage in the summary.
+Sort by physical memory usage in the summary output.

-Sort by virtual memory usage in the summary.
+Sort by virtual memory usage in the summary output.

 Include timestamp of each report.
 The following formats are supported: